asasnat/mindwhipper/README.md

 Mindwhipper is an open-source esoteric programming language inspired by Brainfrick.
-Mindwhipper is currently being ran by jannek123.
+Mindwhipper is currently being ran by StupidButSmartProgrammer
-Mindwhipper is FULLY FUNCTIONAL!
-Yes, even the command which transforms a number in the memory tape into a ASCII character and then print it onto the console finally works!
 Have an idea?
 Create a pull request!
 If I see a pull request adds some good stuff and possibly fixes some bugs, I'll "accept" the pull request!
 Also, before creating a pull request, TEST YOUR PULL REQUEST ON YOUR HARDWARE FIRST.